Opposition movement bound to fail: PM

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD/LAHORE: Prime Minister Imran Khan on Monday said the opposition’s movement was bound to fail and it would be unmasked at all fora.
+ISLAMABAD/LAHORE: Prime Minister Imran Khan Monday said the opposition’s movement was bound to fail and it would be unmasked at all forums.

 He said this while chairing a meeting of the party leaders and spokespersons here, reports Geo News.
 The meeting was called to review key national matters and the opposition’s moves against the government.